CZ-NIC/knot/doc/man_kxdpgun.rst

   Send query and don't ACK the response or anything further.

 **8**
-  Don't close the connection and ignore close by counterpart.
+  Don't close the connection and ignore close by counterpart (TCP only).

 **9**
-  Operate normally except for not ACKing the final FIN+ACK.
+  Operate normally except for not ACKing the final FIN+ACK (TCP only).

 Signals
 .......